 January 2025 Timeline: Students can apply as early as October 2023, and no later than October 2024, to ensure loan proceeds will be available at the commencement of the 2025 term.
 Students who do not apply prior to the start of their term may still do so, however, for Federal Stafford Student Loans and the PLUS Loan, the FAFSA Application must be completed, submitted, received, and processed by the federal processor no later than June 30, 2025.

 Billing and Payment Process

-For the 2019 term, students will receive a bill from the Bursar’s Office in early December that will be due in January 2019.
+Students will receive a bill from the Bursar’s Office in early December that will be due in the January of their start term.
 A second bill will be sent in May that will be due in June.

 Information on tuition refund policies can be found on the Bursar’s Office website.

 - Complete the Elon Financial Aid Application and submit to the Office of Financial Aid.

 - Complete and submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be filed electronically online at fafsa.gov.
 Elon’s Federal Title IV School Code is 002927.